xdeama/personal-site-hugo/hugo/content/en/blog/2023-11-17_microservices.md

 do not come without disadvantages in organizational and technical complexity.

 Moreover, Monolith and Micro Service are just two of many architectural patterns that offer advantages and disadvantages for your system.

-Are you interested in independent architectural consulting?
-I recommend contacting DenktMit eG.